nipafx/nipafx.dev/content/articles/2014-09-17-codefx-up-and-running.md

 :)

 And look at that, I even have some ideas of (interesting?) things to write about!
-Like a [tutorial on creating a first open source project](/open-source-project-tutorial/) - something I recently went through myself.
+Like a tutorial on creating a first open source project - something I recently went through myself.
 Or how to create a JavaFX control the way it's supposed to be done...

 So I’ll be back and I hope so will you!
-If there's anything you're interested in and for some reason believe I might know something about, join the discussion below or contact me under <nipa@codefx.org>.